averycrespi/python-poetry-template/README.md

 > A template for starting a Python project with Poetry in VS Code.

-Contains the following dev dependencis:
+Contains the following dev dependencies:
 - [Bandit](https://github.com/PyCQA/bandit) for security warnings
 - [Black](https://github.com/psf/black) for formatting
 - [Flake8](https://github.com/pycqa/flake8) for linting